Holy Cross Orthodox Church

 Bible Study

 Every Wednesday, our parish has Bible study!
 We meet at 6 pm in the church for daily vespers, and then start our bible study right after.
 Please come, and bring your friends!
-This week we will start the Gospel of Mark.
+We are currently studying the Gospel of Mark.

 Prayer List